 Can the property owner stop the sale of the property?

 The owner or mortgage company can "redeem" the property from the tax deed sale by paying the amounts owed to the Tax Collector and Clerk of Circuit Court.

 If the property is not homestead, the opening bid is the total of unpaid taxes, interest, and fees for the Tax Collor and the Clerk of Circuit Court (Fl Dept of Rev. 12D-13.063 paragraph 3).

 If the property is homestead, half of the assessed value from the tax roll is added to the above amounts.

 If I am the highest bidder at the sale, what do I need to do?

-You are required to remain until the auction is complete and then come into the clerks office.
-You will be given a slip with the exact figures, including the amount for recording and documentary stamps as this is also an additional cost that the successful bidder is responsible for.
-You will also fill out a form with the correct name/names and address to be placed on the deed.
-The amount due must be brought back to the Clerks office within 24 hours, being paid in cash or cashiers check.
+You will be provided the exact figures, including the amount for recording and documentary stamps.
+You will also fill out a form with the correct name(s) and address to be placed on the deed.
+The amount due must be paid in cash or cashiers check to the clerk's office within 24 hours.

 What if I am the highest bidder and fail to return with payment or choose not to purchase the property for any reason?

 If full payment is not made within 24 hours (either in cash or cashiers check) your deposit will be forfeited.